 Blemishes aren’t something that you want at the top of your to-do list while seeing the world, but factors such as long flights, a change in diet and a break in your usual skincare routine can trigger them.
 Here are our expert tips and go-to products on how to prevent breakouts while you’re on the move.

-Combat Acne Skin Breakouts While Traveling
+Combat Breakouts While Traveling

-Deep cleansing on the go
+Prevent breakouts by deep cleansing on the go

 Opt for non-clogging makeup with sun protection

 Non-comedogenic (non-clogging) makeup is your best friend while traveling through warmer climates.
 Choose oil-free coverage in a tinted moisturizer with sunscreen, such as Laura Mercier’s, pictured above.

 If you have none of these items handy and you do find yourself in the grips of an acne breakout, don’t panic.
 There are other quick and inexpensive fixes you can pre-pack in your luggage, or easily pick up at a drugstore.